Anigulig/Collatz/README.md

 ## Stoptime:

-The stoptime of any natural number (positive integer) with regards to the Collatz conjecture is defined as the numbers of steps that it takes for a given sequence to end.
+The stoptime of any natural number (positive integer) with regards to the Collatz conjecture is defined as the number of steps that it takes for a given sequence to end.
 For example in the above sequence:

 3, 10, 5, 16, 8, 4, 2, 1